Professor of Spanish & Hispanic Studies

-Christine is passionate about developing new organizational structures and reshaping national conversations about the arts and humanities by reaching out, inviting, and learning from colleagues and professionals from all disciplinary backgrounds.
-She believes that to effect social and cultural change, we need to invite new voices to the table and reach out to more diverse communities to expand our thinking and acting and create more exciting and accessible points of entry into higher education.
-In essence, we need to be open to learn from one another, which is why the $800,000 Mellon initiative she directed was called "Our Shared Humanities."
+Christine is passionate about reshaping national conversations about the arts and humanities by reaching out, inviting, and learning from colleagues and professionals from all disciplinary backgrounds.
+She believes that to effect social and cultural change, we need to join forces, bring new voices to the table and work with diverse communities to expand our thinking and acting and create more exciting and accessible points of entry into higher education.
+In essence, we need to have genuine conversation, learn from one another, to mutually support one another.

-To reframe current conversation, Christine is editing a book that seeks to shift national conversations about the crisis in the arts and humanities to one that bespeaks of rise and renaissance.
+To reframe our national dialogues, Christine is editing a book that seeks to shift our thinking about the crisis in the arts and humanities to one that bespeaks of rise and renaissance.
 In How Extraordinary Partnerships with the Arts and Humanities are Transforming America, writers are encouraged to portrait the “futurists” of our time, thinkers and doers working in the US—individuals, groups, organizations, businesses, especially from fields not traditionally associated with the arts and humanities, like science and mathematics or business and athletics—who are transforming the way we think, live, and work.

 In addition, and since most publications in defense of the arts and humanities today are not reaching or speaking to the needs of the next generation of students, Christine is also starting to develop an advice book for and, most importantly, by students and young professionals who want to understand why they should pursue a degree in the arts and humanities.
 Through their voices, Our Future in the Arts and Humanities: Advice from Students and Young Professionals addresses what the next generation needs to know now about where, why and how the arts and humanities can play a foundational and transformative role in their lives and careers.

 Christine continues to build The Arts & Humanities in the 21st Century Workplace webpage and to work with current college students to capture new and exciting voices and visions to tell a different story about the arts and humanities.
-These projects include the "Millennial Challenge Program" generously supported by a strategic planning grant from Union College and the NY6 Think Tank, a Mellon-supported initiative that is building a community comprised of educators and students who wish to transform—rethink and rewrite—public conversations on the state of the arts and humanities and included a series of student fellowships.
+These projects included the NY6 Think Tank, a Mellon-supported initiative that was building a community comprised of educators and students who wished to transform—rethink and rewrite—public conversations on the state of the arts and humanities and included a series of student fellowships.